hyprwm/hyprland-wiki/pages/Configuring/Using-hyprctl.md

 {{< callout type=info >}}

-If you want a single variant ie. pl/dvorak on one layout but us/qwerty on the other, xkb parameters can still be blank, however the amount of comma-separated parameters have to match.
+If you want a single variant i.e. pl/dvorak on one layout but us/qwerty on the other, xkb parameters can still be blank, however the amount of comma-separated parameters have to match.
 Alternatively, a single parameter can be specified for it to apply to all three.